 Family Policy and Program Administration

-Preparation for a multitude of careers including cooperative extension workers serving family, youth, and communities; non-profit program coordinators and administrators for groups that serve individuals and families; program evaluators, child and family advocates and policy administrators in government, non-profit and private-sector organizations.
+This concentration prepares students for a multitude of careers including cooperative extension workers serving family, youth, and communities; non-profit program coordinators and administrators for groups that serve individuals and families; program evaluators, child and family advocates and policy administrators in government, non-profit and private-sector organizations.
+Students are encouraged to join the National Council on Family Relations and seek certification as Family Life Educators.

 Research and Evaluation